Series / In The Flesh

 - Our Zombies Are Different: Zombies post treatment behave almost completely like humans, other than the fact they can't eat.

-- Perpetual-Motion Monster: Zombies had to eat the living in this universe but once on the drugs it becomes impossible (or highly unadvisable at any rate) to eat or take liquids.
+- Perpetual-Motion Monster: Zombies had to eat the living in this universe but once on the drugs it becomes impossible (or highly inadvisable at any rate) to eat or take liquids.
 Series 2 also makes mention that they are now Biologically Immortal, with no PDS sufferer having aged a single day since the Rising.

-- Removing the Head or Destroying the Brain: Like most zombies it's the only way to put them down.
+- Removing the Head or Destroying the Brain: As in most Zombie Apocalypse stories, it's the only way to put them down.

 - Sinister Minister: Vicar Oddie who is constantly preaching against zombies and who orders the parish council to do less than ethical actions.

-- Stock Monster Symbolism: Expanded: zombiism is used as a metaphore for homosexuality and prejuidice.
+- Stock Monster Symbolism: Expanded: zombiism is used as a metaphor for prejudice.

 - Stages of Monster Grief: This is a big part of the show as zombies have to reintegrate into normal society; not just for the zombies themselves but the families and those affected and the community at large.
-Kieren and his family are deep, deep into denial however that's nothing when compared to Rick.
-Meanwhile the Undead Prophet and Kieren's friend at the center have jumped to treachery.
-Amy is actually the healthiest at the start, she's at acceptance with a few supremacist tendencies.
+Kieren and his family are deep, deep into denial; however that's nothing when compared to Rick.
+Meanwhile, the Undead Prophet and Kieren's friend at the center have jumped to treachery.
+Amy is actually the healthiest at the start since she's now at acceptance with a few supremacist tendencies.

 - Sympathetic Murder Backstory: Kieren and his flashbacks to Lisa's death.